uweschmitt/emzed/website/installation.rst

-You can clone a  current developer snaphsot of *eMZed* from http://github.com/uweschmitt/emzed.
+You can clone a  current developer snapshot of *eMZed* from http://github.com/uweschmitt/emzed.

 In case of trouble, please use the *eMZed group* at http://groups.google.com/group/emzed-users.